American Dog Society

 Donate

-Support our mission to improve the lives of dogs.
+Support our mission to support dog parents and reduce the number of dogs that end up in shelters.
 We are an all-volunteer charity so any support goes a long way.

 woman smiling and dog about to lick her face

-Volunteering is a great way to give back to the community, earning professional experience and networking.
+Volunteering or Interning is a great way to give back to the community, earning professional experience, and networking.
+Learn about all the ways you can be part of ADS.

 Focused on Dog Parents